YiLimath/YiLimath.github.io/_pages/agent-system/birational-geometry-agent.md

 > any current system already implements the complete birational-geometry
 > workflow shown here.

+**In one sentence.** A design sketch rather than a built system: what the pattern vocabulary looks like when it is organized around the spiraling induction of birational-geometry proofs.

 The objective is not only to build an assistant that explains known mathematics, but to build a system that can eventually solve selected real birational-geometry problems.
 A successful solution must include a precise